AssemblyScript/website/src/compiler.md

 To integrate with the compiler, for example to post-process the AST, one or multiple custom [transforms](#transforms) can be specified.

 ```
---transform           Specifies the path to a custom transform to 'require'.
+--transform           Specifies the path to a custom transform to load.
 ```

 ### Other